ForgottenMaster/aoc-2021/README.md

 In order to run one of the binaries in release mode, you can use the following command at the command line (assuming you're inside the project directory)

 ```
-cargo run day<day_number> --release
+cargo run --bin day<day_number> --release
 ```

-For example to run day 3, we can do
+For example to run day 2, we can do

 ```
-cargo run day03 --release
+cargo run --bin day02 --release
 ```

 # Benchmarks #